 The P of Promotion takes a new meaning in the digital era: it’s an essential e-commerce dimension, which passes through content marketing.
 “The inbound marketing process consists of offering editorial content to its audience.
 Instead of promoting the solution, we end up promoting the problem or the subject.
-This technique generates a large flow of interested parties who will eventually become potential buyers.
+This technique generates a large flow of interested parties who will eventually become potential The B2B purchasing process is the result of a long life cycle often linked to a contract as there ar....
 Content marketing is becoming the most significant part of marketers’ budgets.” explains Yann Gourvennec.

 Digital Marketing: A job in its own right